promlabs/promlens-public/README.md

 # PromLens

+**NOTE**: PromLens has been open-sourced to the Prometheus project and now lives at https://github.com/prometheus/promlens!

 This repository contains documentation and public issues and feature requests for the [PromLens PromQL query builder, analyzer, and visualizer](https://promlens.com/).

 ## Reporting issues